sarakhandaker/seattle-parks-rails/README.md

 * Visits
     * User can post a new visit to a park (with comments, rating)
-    * /User can plan a visit in the future
+    * User can plan a visit in the future
-    * User can see and /edit all past visits
+    * User can see and edit all past visits
     * User can delete a visit

 * Weather